 Make Breastfeeding Work For You And Your Baby

 Try the positions mentioned in this article to find what works best for both you and your baby.
 And don’t forget to take care of yourself in the process!
-Use Mustela’s Bust Firming Serum and our Nursing Comfort Balm to care for your hardworking breasts.
+Use Mustela’s Stretch Marks Cream and our Stretch Marks Oil to care for your hardworking breasts.